-Services that are covered for you What you must pay when you get these services in-network Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+What you must pay when you get these services Services that are covered for you Cost sharing within this chart is based on your level of Medicaid Eligibility.
+Note: Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.